argonjs/docs/_tutorial/part3.md

 4. the same cube and the dynamic information from tutorial 2 will be used

 ---THIS TUTORIAL IS STILL UNDER CONSTRUCTION.
 AVAILABLE SOON.

+It did not, however, deal with (3).
+If you switch the example to *Viewer Mode* the 2D element on the display appears only in the left eye.

+Both support two viewports, and allow the programmer to provide either one or two HTML elements for each HTML element to be displayed;  the second element will be used for the right eye in *Viewer Mode*, and will be created by cloning the first one if only one is provided.

+`CSS3DArgonRenderer.js` creates two CSS 3D `perspective` elements for HTML content (to support stereo;  the first element is used when not in stereo mode).
+Similarly, `CSS3DArgonHUD.js` creates two absolutely positioned and sized HTML elements as containers for the 2D content on the display.

 <!---